mattermost/docs/source/administration/upgrade.md

       2. Backup your database using your organization's standard procedures for backing up MySQL or PostgreSQL
       3. If you're using local file storage, back up the location where files are stored
 5. Install new version
-      1. Run `tar -xvzf mattermost.tar.gz` to decompress the upgraded version and replace the current version of Mattermost on disk
+      1. Run `tar -xvzf mattermost-team-X.X.X-linux-amd64.tar.gz` to decompress the upgraded version and replace the current version of Mattermost on disk, where `X.X.X` is the version number to which you are upgrading.
 6. Restore the state of your server
       1. Copy the backed up version of `config.json` in place of the default `config.json`
 7. Start your server and address any setting changes relevant in the latest version of Mattermost